Najlaa Ramadan Abdulaziz Aldeeb, Swansea University, UK: Globalism in Paul of Antioch’s Letter to a Muslim Friend and Its Refutation by Ibn Taymiyya

 Nina Gonzalbez, Florida State University: Don Lope Fernández de Luna’s International Style at the Parroquieta of La Seo

 The fourteenth-century capilla de San Miguel, popularly known as the parroquieta, was built in Zaragoza, Spain, as the funerary chapel of the Archbishop of Zaragoza, Lope Fernández de Luna (r.
 1351–1382).
 Art and architectural historians describe the chapel as a mudéjar structure, or a Christian structure with Islamic design elements.
 This categorization is reinforced through UNESCO’s World Heritage List and its inclusion of the parroquieta in the entry for mudéjar architecture of Aragón.
 UNESCO’s description of mudéjar as “the only style unique to Spain” encumbers the term with elements of national identity that underplay the global features of late medieval Iberian architecture.
 The chapel’s patron, a member of a powerful noble family in Aragón, traveled extensively as a trusted advisor to King Pedro IV of Aragón (r.
 1336–1387).
-The monument should more accurately be read as a combination of artistic forms incorporating elements from the Luna’s funerary chapel is best understood as a structure that affirms the archbishop’s cosmopolitanism and celebrates his career as an international diplomat, and not as a comment on interfaith relations in medieval Iberia, as the mudéjar designation often implies.
+The monument should more accurately be read as a combination of artistic forms incorporating elements from the local Aragónese Gothic, pre-Christian Aragónese Islamic architecture, pre-Christian and Christian Andalusia (specifically Sevillian), Italian, and Castilian traditions.
+Luna’s funerary chapel is best understood as a structure that affirms the archbishop’s cosmopolitanism and celebrates his career as an international diplomat, and not as a comment on interfaith relations in medieval Iberia, as the mudéjar designation often implies.

 Abel Lorenzo-Rodríguez, University of Santiago de Compostela: Scalping, Burning, Hanging, and Misunderstood Punishments from Baghdad to Oviedo (Eighth to Twelfth Centuries)